lmacken/quantumrandom/README.rst

 Tools for utilizing the ANU Quantum Random Numbers Server
 =========================================================

-This module provides tools for interacting with the `The ANU Quantum Random Number Generator <http://physics0054.anu.edu.au>`_.
+This module provides tools for interacting with `The ANU Quantum Random Number Generator <http://physics0054.anu.edu.au>`_.
 It communicates with their JSON API and provides a ``qrandom`` command-line tool, a Python API, and a /dev/qrandom character device.